LafeLabs/PostCapitalistIndustry/Measures.md

 So Trash Magic Metrology is partly a revolt against the dehumanizing ideals of the French Revolution.
 We revel in the fact that the basic time unit, the second, is comparable to a normal human heart beat.
 We like that a meter is about half as tall as a tall person.
 The French pushed very hard the other way, in the peak of revolutionary fervor trying to go to a decimal day, trying to force humans into what I view as a more machine-driven mode of existence.
 It is interesting that so many of the loudest and most articulate critics of our modern mechanized capitalist order have always been French.
 Could it be that this is because of the dynamics of that revolution they've been faced with a monstrous machine the longest?

-I don't mean to denigrate the great work done by those who have built up the SI over the lest few centuries.
+I don't mean to denigrate the great work done by those who have built up the SI over the last few centuries.
 It's amazing!
-I believe that there is a place for duplicating the atomic clock, the Watt balance, and various other amazing feats of measurement science in the post apocalyptic waste land that future Trash Magicians will live in.
+I believe that there is a place for duplicating the atomic clock, the watt balance, and various other amazing feats of measurement science in the post apocalyptic waste land that future Trash Magicians will live in.
 However, as we re-build all that from Trash, there will inevitably be a lot of changes that are made in approach.

 Today we live in a world where just about everyone on Earth is connected to a cellular data network that is synchronized off of atomic time such that we all are connected on the same exact time to a few parts per billion of accuracy.
 But how horrible is that?!
 What monstrous inhumanity we force on our fellow people by forcing workers to stop work to eat at exactly the same time across many days' journey from each other!
 And yet, while time is regimented to 8 digits across our whole species, our medical tests remain some of those with the worst metrology.
 When life and death literally hang in the balance, as your blood is measured in various ways that need to be responded to quickly by medical personnel, we get crappy for profit companies charging too much money for slow, inaccurate tests.
 Could large numbers of infinite-zero cost fluidics systems not just make medical tests fast and free, but make them better?
 I believe so.
 And should we build that before we figure out how to build a cesium atomic clock out of trash?
 Probably, yes.

-### distance, and time
+### Distance and Time

-The first thing to talk about is distance.
+The first quantity to talk about measuring is distance.
 I believe that it makes sense to use several units for this, both SI(metric) and English.
 The base SI unit is the meter, which is a little over 3 feet.
 The official SI definition is based on the speed of light and the definition of a second.
 So a meter is how far light goes in one light second.
 Which is a circular definition, but not a useless one.
 Light goes at about 1 foot per nanosecond(a billionth of a second), so 1 meter is how far it goes in about 3 nanoseconds.

 This immediately can be considered in the context of Trash Wizard technology.
 We will use various smart phone related technologies in our stuff which have computers with clocks that run at 1 GHz or above.
 At that speed, each clock cycle only takes a nanosecond or less.
 So if your phone puts out a signal that bounces across the room to some robot and back, say about 30 feet, a whole 30 clock cycles can run on your computer while the signal is out bouncing around!
 Note also that this speed will be slower if your "light" is in some material, such as radio signals going down a coaxial cable with teflon in it.
 The factor is usually about 40% lower than the normal speed, so rather than going a foot in a nanosecond your signal in coax might go about 8 inches.